 - Whether the organization is being paid for billed services;

-- Some integrated practices will have opportunities to be paid in more global ways other than traditional fee-for-service billing.
+- Exploring opportunities to be paid in more global ways other than traditional fee-for-service billing can also increase payments.

 Monitoring these processes is vital so you can identify threats to sustainability early and adjust processes to deal with them.

-Useful Resource(s) for overcoming barriers to financing integrated ambulatory care
+Useful Resource(s) for overcoming barriers to financing integrated care

 Savings achieved by integrating behavioral health and primary care are likely to come from reduced expenditures for institutional care in settings such as hospitals, emergency departments, and nursing homes.
 In general, expenditures for primary care and behavioral health outpatient care are likely to increase moderately even as total health care spending decreases because of reduced institutional care expenditures.